AdobeDocs/experience-manager-cloud-service.en/help/release-notes/maintenance/latest.md

 * FORMS-14984: Forms with CAPTCHA skip validation if "submitMetaData" is absent in submitted data.
 * FORMS-14477: The "Is After" and "Is Before" options in the rules editor malfunction in Date Picker validation.
 * FORMS-14019: Rule editor's "Invoke Service" functionality is not working in Universal Editor.
-* FORMS-14336: When no form field is selected, editor should open with focus on the entire form element.
+* FORMS-14336: When no form field is selected, the editor should open with focus on the entire form element.
-* FORMS-15061: Loader circle persists indefinitely upon using invoke service option in the rule editor.
+* FORMS-15061: Loader circle persists indefinitely upon using invoke the service option in the rule editor.
-* SITES-22457: Promoting a launch which is not deep is not updating source content.
+* SITES-22457: Promoting a launch that is not deep is not updating source content.
 * SITES-22748: [Content Fragments] Enhance error handling for Content Fragment Update Job
 * SITES-22349: [Content Fragments] ContentType for empty multiline cf-elements cannot be changed.
 * SITES-22343: [Content Fragments] Semantic type "enumeration" is broken.
 * SITES-22194: After setting the redirect, model.json doesn't work anymore.
-* SITES-21953: [Open API] Etag gets changed based on ordering of the validationStatus.
+* SITES-21953: [Open API] Etag gets changed based on the ordering of the validationStatus.
 * SITES-21894: [Open API] Enhance parent path validation when creating CFs.
 * SITES-21887: [Open API] Invalid ETag returned by POST variations endpoint.
 * SITES-21657: [Open API] Improve validation on CF Search Path property.